scrabbletank/farhome-rules/rulesdoc.md

 > #### Nightmare Template
 > - **Bonus Action Points:** 4
-> - **Bonus Stats:** +1 Strength, +1 Stamina
+> - **Bonus Stats:** +1 strength, +1 stamina
-> - **Bonus Proficiencies:** +2 proficiency with Strength/Stamina saves, +3 proficiency with unarmed attacks
+> - **Bonus Proficiencies:** +2 proficiency with strength/Stamina saves, +3 proficiency with unarmed attacks
 > - **Bonus Wounds:** -
 > ___
 > ##### Additional Effects
 > At night this creature turns feral, actively seeking out and attacking nearby creatures.
 After killing a creature they will drink their blood for the remainder of the night.
 >
 > **Feral Form.** Their normal unarmed attacks are replaced with deadly claws costing 5 AP, dealing 1 wound in slashing and 2 wound dice in death damage.
 They gain a Bite attack costing 7 AP, dealing 1 wound in piercing and 3 wound dice in death damage.
-All attacks are Strength based.
+All attacks are strength based.
 >
 > **Mordiggians Hunger.** Dealing death damage causes this creature to regenerate 1 wound.
 Not being able to feed at night reduces this creatures max wounds by 1 until they feed.